sunnyvale-it/folding-at-k8s/README.md

 ## Deploy on top of a Kubernetes cluster

-We leveraged [Helm](https://helm.sh) packaging system to streamline the deployment procedure on your Kubernetes cluster.
+We leveraged the [Helm](https://helm.sh) packaging system to streamline the deployment procedure on your Kubernetes cluster.
 To install **Folding@K8S** on a Kubernetes cluster please refer to this  [README.md](helm/README.md).

-In this case, using a **DeamonSet** K8S resource we deploy a single-container Pod on each cluster node.
+In this case, using a **DeamonSet** K8S resource you deploy a single-container Pod on each cluster node.

 ## Simply using Docker